confidential-computing/governance/TAC/Meetings/2023/2023-12-14/TAC Minutes 2023-12-14.md

 ### Roll Call / Attendance

-Corum was achieved with 4 voting representatives present
+Quorum was achieved with 4 voting representatives present

 #### Voting members of the TAC